ccalzada081/products-service/README.md

 # Products Service

-Products Service is the microservice responsible for managing the product catalog.
+Products Service is the microservice responsible for managing the product catalog of the application.

+It provides product CRUD operations, search with filters, stock control, and seed data for initial testing.

 ---